Nesper94/Metabiome/docs/source/tutorial.rst

 **************

 The following step is to generate bins from the previous draft genomes or contigs.
-To do so, we will use the contigs from MEGAHIT's output through three different binners: `MetaBAT2 <https://bitbucket.org/berkeleylab/metabat/>`_, `MaxBin2 <https://sourceforge.net/projects/maxbin2/>`_ and `CONCOCT <https://concoct.readthedocs.io/en/latest/>`_.
+To do so, we will use the contigs from MetaSPAdes's output through three different binners: `MetaBAT2 <https://bitbucket.org/berkeleylab/metabat/>`_, `MaxBin2 <https://sourceforge.net/projects/maxbin2/>`_ and `CONCOCT <https://concoct.readthedocs.io/en/latest/>`_.